Steelcap/NSL-CompMod/README.md

 ###### Aliens
 * Starting P-Res for Aliens increased to 15 from 12
-* Removed Focus
-* Maximum silence level reduces primary attack sounds by 75% instead of 100% (Skulk bite, spit, Lerk bite, swipe, gore)
+* Maximum Silence level reduces primary attack sounds by 75% instead of 100% (Skulk bite, spit, Lerk bite, swipe, gore)
+* Maximum Focus level increases damage by 100% and decreases attack speed by 66%
+* Attacks using Focus against players do Light damage (half as effective against armor compared to Normal)
 * Disabled Regeneration within 2 seconds of taking damage
 * Remove alien abilities if required biomass is lost from hive death
 * Soft cap on all alien healing over 16% per second, reducing effectiveness by 80%